isaachowen/mturks_assistant/README.md

-# atomized_webscrape_data_pipeline_with_mturks
+# Fanned out multiphase webscrape pipeline with Mechanical Turks and automated validation
-### A system to automate labor-intensive webscraping leveraging Amazon Mechanical Turks and a data quality management "state machine."
+This is a system to automate labor-intensive webscraping leveraging Amazon Mechanical Turks and a data quality management pipeline.
+This project saved ~160 hours of manual research and data entry work, and gathered ~3,200 targeted leads for ~$1,000, costing $0.31 per lead (including email address, name, club name, relevant topics of interest).

 ## Cheaply and quickly assemble contacts for an email marketing campaign.
 This instance of the project takes a list of thousands of American universities and a desired marketing demographic and outputs a list of email addresses for students and clubs across those universities.
 Granular contact information is gathered across highly varied website formats en-masse by an "army" of Mechanical Turks completing thousands of small tasks concurrently over a few hours.
 The system relies on automated validation of their work.
-This project saved ~160 hours of manual research and data entry work, and gathered ~3,200 targeted leads for ~$1,000, costing $0.31 per lead (including email address, name, club name, relevant topics of interest).

 ### Traditional automated webscraping requires well-understood website format.
 If there are many different websites of interest containing data you want to scrape, writing scripts that crawl through all the different websites is not practical.